 Rally will report the achieved throughput in byte/s.
-This operation is retryable.

 - weight: Total size in bytes of this snapshot. - unit: Always "byte". - success: A boolean indicating whether the operation has succeeded. - start_time_millis: A timestamp (in milliseconds) when the snapshot creation has started. - stop_time_millis: A timestamp (in milliseconds) when the snapshot creation has ended. - duration: The time it took (in milliseconds) to create the snapshot. - file_count: The total number of files in the snapshot.